Nathan Hale Schoolhouse (East Haddam): Visiting

 Close up of bas relief bust of Maj.
 Gen. Joseph Spencer on his monument.

 The schoolhouse is open for tours Wednesdays through Sunday, Noon to 4 PM, from Memorial Day to Columbus Day.
 There is no admission fee.
 The schoolhouse has been "authentically furnished" by the Nathan Hale Memorial Chapter of the Daughters of the American Revolution.

+Designations

+The Nathan Hale Schoolhouse is listed on the Connecticut Register of Historic Places.
+The building is also recognized as a historic site by the Connecticut Society of the Sons of the American Revolution.
+The schoolhouse is not listed on the National Register of Historic Places; its formal recognition is through state-level designations administered by the Connecticut State Historic Preservation Office.